Docking and berthing of spacecraft: Non-cooperative docking

-Docking with a spacecraft (or other man made space object) that does not have an operable attitude control system might sometimes be desirable, either in order to salvage it, or to initiate a controlled de-orbit.
+Docking with a spacecraft (or other human made space object) that does not have an operable attitude control system might sometimes be desirable, either in order to salvage it, or to initiate a controlled de-orbit.
 Some theoretical techniques for docking with non-cooperative spacecraft have been proposed so far.
 Yet, with the sole exception of the Soyuz T-13 mission to salvage the crippled Salyut 7 space station, as of 2006, all spacecraft dockings in the first fifty years of spaceflight had been accomplished with vehicles where both spacecraft involved were under either piloted, autonomous or telerobotic attitude control.

 In 2007, however, a demonstration mission was flown that included an initial test of a non-cooperative spacecraft captured by a controlled spacecraft with the use of a robotic arm.

 Research and modeling work continues to support additional autonomous noncooperative capture missions in the coming years.

 Salyut 7 space station salvage mission

 Salyut 7, the tenth space station of any kind launched, and Soyuz T-13 were docked in what author David S. F. Portree describes as "one of the most impressive feats of in-space repairs in history".
 Solar tracking failed and due to a telemetry fault the station did not report the failure to mission control while flying autonomously.
 Once the station ran out of electrical energy reserves it ceased communication abruptly in February 1985.
 Crew scheduling was interrupted to allow Soviet military commander Vladimir Dzhanibekov and technical science flight engineer Viktor Savinykh to make emergency repairs.

 All Soviet and Russian space stations were equipped with automatic rendezvous and docking systems, from the first space station Salyut 1 using the IGLA system, to the Russian Orbital Segment of the International Space Station using the Kurs system.
-The soyuz crew found the station was not broadcasting radar or telemetry for rendezvous, and after arrival and external inspection of the tumbling station, the crew judged proximity using handheld laser rangefinders.
+The Soyuz crew found the station was not broadcasting radar or telemetry for rendezvous, and after arrival and external inspection of the tumbling station, the crew judged proximity using handheld laser rangefinders.

 Dzhanibekov piloted his ship to intercept the forward port of Salyut 7, matched the station's rotation and achieved soft dock with the station.
 After achieving hard dock they confirmed that the station's electrical system was dead.
 Prior to opening the hatch, Dzhanibekov and Savinykh sampled the condition of the station's atmosphere and found it satisfactory.
 Attired in winter fur-lined clothing, they entered the cold station to conduct repairs.
 Within a week sufficient systems were brought back online to allow robot cargo ships to dock with the station.
 Nearly two months went by before atmospheric conditions on the space station were normalized.